jason1985/DoggyApp/README.md

 ## TODO
 - [ ] add testing
 - [ ] download all images of breed with progress bar using background woker
+- [ ] update app to use MVVM pattern